litepresence/extinction-event/README.md

 *NOTE* The virtual environment and setup.py are in `extinction-event` *NOTE* The scripts are all in `extinction-event/EV` *NOTE* you will need to activate your virtual environment from extinction-event folder EVERY TIME you start a new terminal tab when running these scripts.

+**INSTALL TULIP and TALIB**

+tulip and talib provide indicators like EMA, MACD, Parabolic SAR, Aroon, RSI, STOCH, etc. see installation instructions in WHITEPAPER folder without tulip and talib you will be limited to simple moving averages

 **LATENCY TEST**